rbudai98/SGD_for_Depth/README.md

 # Tensorflow for depth frames
-Depth frame processing with reduced network dimensions, and dataset preparation for dataSet
+Depth frame processing with reduced network dimensions, and dataset preparation for tensorlfow training

 ### ```resources``` directory: